acmeighan/acmeighan.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Who. :memo: A PhD student studying under Dr. Or Dantsker.
+Who. :memo: PhD student advised by Dr. Or Dantsker.

-What. :mag_right: Focus on cooperative multi-agent autonomous systems.
+What. :mag_right: Focused on cooperative multi-agent autonomous systems.

 Why. :mountain: Optimal solutions to complex problems require teamwork.